education.vic.gov.au

 • attending and/or providing access to relevant staff to participate in Bricks and Mortar workshops

-• attending and/or providing access to relevant staff to participate in school maintenance plan workshops
+• attending and/or providing access to relevant staff to participate in SMP workshops – conducted once every 5 years after schools accept their Rolling Facilities Evaluation (RFE) condition assessment reports (CAR)

-• attending and/or providing access to relevant staff to participate in AIMS training as part of the staged rollout.
+• attending and/or providing access to relevant staff to participate in AIMS training.

 School councils

 School councils determine the level of school council oversight for maintenance activities and should do so in consultation with the principal.
-For example, at one meeting each year, school councils may endorse an updated school maintenance plan and associated budget for the upcoming year.
+For example, at one meeting each year, school councils may review the number of maintenance tasks completed in the SMP associated budget for the upcoming year

 Links

-Maintenance (including Rolling Facilities Evaluation & School Maintenance Plans)
+Maintenance (including Rolling Facilities Evaluation and School Maintenance Plans)

 Corporate